sixcrm/SixCRMServerless/model/redshift/README.md

 ### Fact tables
 * `f_transactions` - main fact table of transactional type holds data on transaction level of granularity
+* `f_events` - fact table of events types holds data on events level of granularity
 * `f_products` - **IN WORK** fact table of products in transactions

 Transactional tables are defined with the distribution key based on the account.